joshvonkorff/Project-3/README.md

 **Characteristic words for cluster C (FDR through Trump):** America’s, Americans, allies, nation’s, soviet, nuclear, leaders, percent, tax, weapons, democracy, budget, bipartisan, jobs

 Conclusion: this is the "America as a great power and centralized government" cluster.
 America has allies, opposes the Soviet Union, and has a strong identity as a nation and a democracy.
 There is also some partisan division that leads to valuing "bipartisan" legislation.
+Perhaps the most important differences between this period and the previous periods is that the president's speeches are now televised and viewed by a much broader audience.
+FDR was not televised, but made extensive use of the radio.

-*Note:* When two clusters are sought rather than three, one of the two will be approximately cluster C, while the other is approximately the comination of A and B.
+*Note:* When two clusters are sought rather than three, one of the two will be approximately cluster C, while the other is approximately the combination of A and B.

 We can also examine the characteristic words for individual presidents.
 In both cases, I am *mostly* picking out nouns, and I have omitted most proper names.